coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 Yahoo Pipes & Zapier are powerful online services for making pipeline of data, [WP Pipes](http://thimpress.com/pipes "WP Pipes plugin") by [ThimPress](http://thimpress.com "WordPress Plugins & Themes for lazy people") comes available to the WordPress community to bring such of powerful abilities to WordPress site, works right inside your WordPress site.
 You can create many Pipes, give your Pipes input and get output as your needs.

+###WordPress Data Migration###
 Powerful Data Migration WordPress plugin: CSV importing for Posts/WooCommerce, RSS Feed Creator, AutoBlogging, auto post to Twitter/Facebook/LinkedIn.

+###WordPress Content Curation###
+Curated Content is still safe with SEO, and this content curation plugin for WordPress works perfectly to create curated content from RSS Feed, Google News or any other sources.

 [youtube https://www.youtube.com/watch?v=zLHFqAHQj2A&hd=1&&cc_load_policy=1]